beejjorgensen/bguunix/src/bguunix_part_0020_background.md

 to be more comfortable operating in the medium.
 I hope.
 At least it sounds good.

+I'm going to assume that you know how to do basic navigation though a graphical user interface (GUI) on your system.
+That is, you can open files and folders, create new files and folders, run applications, move things between folders (and your "desktop"), rename files, and so on.

+We're going to be doing exactly the same things, but we're going to be doing it _without a GUI_ (consternation!)
+Instead of dragging and dropping and using the mouse, we're going to be _typing commands_ that cause the computer to do those same things... and, as we'll eventually see, those same things and so much more!

 ## In the Beginning

 A tiny fraction of moment after the Big Bang, cosmic inflation [_tape